Driving Scotland’s North Coast 500 by camper van

-In may places along the NC500, there are no fences separating the fields and road.
+In may places along the North Coast 500, there are no fences separating the fields and road.
 Because the livestock don’t take too much notice of the green cross code, you’ll see cows, pigs, sheep and even geese on the road ahead.
 Drive slowly or stop your camper van altogether to avoid spooking them.
 They’ll move soon enough so you can get on your way.

 Wildlife on the road